Centurion (film): Reception

-On Rotten Tomatoes, the film holds an approval rating of 61% based on 109 reviews, and an average rating of 5.5/10.
+On Rotten Tomatoes, the film holds an approval rating of 60% based on 113 reviews, and an average rating of 5.5/10.
 The website's critical consensus reads, "It's a bloody geyser of Neil Marshall's typically stylish B-movie action, but Centurion is too focused on hacking and slashing to deliver original dialogue or interesting characters."
 On Metacritic, the film has a weighted average score of 62 out of 100, based on 21 critics, indicating "generally favorable reviews".

 The Birmingham Post gave the film two stars out of five saying "this hideously violent, formula one chase movie lacks the novelty of Mel Gibson's Apocalypto".
-Empire Magazine gave the film three stars out of five stating that the film "could have done with a lot more character-meat on those bones."
+Empire gave the film three stars out of five stating that the film "could have done with a lot more character-meat on those bones."
 Film4 gave the film two stars out of five stating "It's just a shame none of this stuff was thought through a little more carefully, because there's a talented cast here who have been hung out to dry."
 The Guardian gave the film two stars out of five stating that "this is exercise-bike cinema: energetic, relentless and tipping towards monotony".